 A student who does not meet all requirements for admission to the Teacher Education Program may apply for conditional admission.
 Conditional admission may be granted when a student fails to meet only one of the admission criteria and there is evidence of expected success.
-Admission is not guaranteed, and the application will be reviewed by a committee comprised of department faculty.
-The committee's recommendation will be forwarded for to the Dean of the College of Professional Studies for final determination.
+Admission is not guaranteed.
 Students may apply one time only for conditional acceptance, and those who are granted conditional admission will receive conditional acceptance for a duration no more than one full semester (Fall or Spring).